junxit/us-congress-bills-110/metadata.md

 - 2008-07-30 — Mr. Pallone moved to suspend the rules and agree to the resolution, as amended.
 - 2008-07-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H7531-7532)
 - 2008-07-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7531-7532)
+- 2008-07-31 — Received in the Senate.
+- 2008-08-01 — Referred to the Committee on Health, Education, Labor, and Pensions.
+- 2008-09-22 — Message on Senate action sent to the House.
+- 2008-09-22 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S9182)
+- 2008-09-22 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S9182)
+- 2008-09-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S9179-9185)
+- 2008-09-22 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S9179-9185)